The Shadowy Umber from Which Writing Emerges

-Yesterday I bought a bottle of Waterman’s Absolute Brown, a richer complement to my J. Herbin Cacao Du Bresil, and favourite KWZ Honey ink.
-A little research reveals that this is a rebranded version of Waterman’s older, more evocatively-named Havana Brown.
-It isn’t a perfect brown, but flows well in my Grey-Blue Pelikan M101N and the colour is agreeable enough.
+Yesterday I bought a bottle of Waterman’s Absolute Brown, a richer complement to my J. Herbin Cacao Du Bresil and KWZ Honey.
+A little research suggests it is a rebranded version of Waterman’s older, more evocatively named Havana Brown.
+It isn’t perfect, but flows well in my grey-blue Pelikan M101N, and the colour is agreeable enough.

-Recently, I read that some former Omas employees have re-emerged as Scribo.
-I don’t know their pens, but enjoyed a frisson reading of their Classico Sepia ink.
-Could this satisfy my interminable pursuit of a bottle of Omas sepia?
-The quest is for something that resembles the deep, muddy brown from this note in Walter Benjamin’s archives, possibly black originally, but faded to a wonderfully earthy riddle of a colour, the shadowy umber from which Rembrandt’s self portraits emerge.
+Recently I read that some former Omas employees have re-emerged as Scribo.
+I don’t know their pens, but was stirred by a reading of their Classico Sepia.
+Could it satisfy my long pursuit of a bottle of Omas sepia?
+The search is for something that resembles the deep, muddy brown in a note from Walter Benjamin’s archive: possibly black originally, but faded to a wonderfully earthy riddle, the shadowy umber from which Rembrandt’s self-portraits emerge.

-The creation in use in the first photograph is a Pelikan 101N, one of a series inspired by vintage Pelikan pens from the 1930s.
-My picture doesn’t sufficiently capture the appeal of the design or colour, but, if that is of interest, there are better places for that.
-I generally prefer bold, music, or oblique nibs, unlike Benjamin who had “such a small handwriting that he never found a pen that was fine enough, which forced him to write with the nib upside down”.
+The pen in use is a Pelikan 101N, part of a series inspired by 1930s Pelikan designs.
+For a better sense of its proportions and tones, there are better places.
+I generally prefer bold, music, or oblique nibs, unlike Benjamin, who “had such a small handwriting that he never found a pen that was fine enough, which forced him to write with the nib upside down.”

-Both quotes here are from Verso’s Walter Benjamin’s Archive.
+Both quotations are from Verso’s Walter Benjamin’s Archive.

 1. Rembrandt’s Late Self-Portraits by Elizabeth Jennings